apauley/HollingBerries/smalltalk/dalehenrich/README.md

 ## Using Pharo

-If you're not familiar with using a Pharo Smalltalk image, view at least the very beginning of [this video][4], for an introduction to using Pharo.
-The remainder of the video is a beginning Smalltalk tutorial.
+If you're not familiar with using a Pharo Smalltalk image, view the very beginning of [this video][4], for an introduction to using Pharo.
+The remainder of the video is a Smalltalk tutorial which might be interesting.

 [1]: http://www.pharo-project.org/pharo-download/release-1-3
 [2]: http://gforge.inria.fr/frs/download.php/30586/Pharo-1.3-13328-OneClick.zip